bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 __Objectives:__
 * The selection problem
 * Quick-Select
-* An elegant and ingenious algorithm that runs in O(n) worst-case.
+* An elegant and ingenious algorithm for selection that runs in O(n) worst-case.

 __Resources:__
   * __Notes:__  [LN-selection.pdf](../docs/LN-selection.pdf)